Drupad-H-S/PWC_call-_center_powerbi/README.md

 Performance Tracking: Monitor agent performance and call handling efficiency.

 ## Technologies Used
-Power BI: For data visualization and dashboard creation.
+1.Power BI: For data visualization and dashboard creation.
-DAX: For data modeling and creating calculated columns and measures.
+2.DAX: For data modeling and creating calculated columns and measures.
-Power Query: For data cleaning, transformation, and loading.
+3.Power Query: For data cleaning, transformation, and loading.